-The Threesis is an academic competition exclusively for GSAS master’s students to share their graduate research.
+The Threesis is an academic competition exclusively for GSAS master’s and certificate students to share their graduate research.
 Participants have three minutes to present a compelling oration on the significance of their research in language appropriate for a non-specialized audience.

 What kind of research can I present?

 You can present a range of graduate research: a traditional master’s thesis, a capstone project (even if it’s a group project), or a final paper from a class.
 As long as it’s graduate-level research (not undergraduate), you can present it.

 How do I know if I am eligible to participate?

 Anyone who is enrolled in a GSAS master’s or certificate program is eligible to apply.
 (Includes December/January graduates.)

 The Threesis team is committed to help you succeed!
 Once you apply and are admitted, you will be required to participate in one mentoring session, in which you present a rough draft of your presentation to a small group of fellow master’s students, helpful subject librarians from Bobst, faculty, and Threesis alumni.
 After mentoring, you will have access to communication workshops featuring talented guest speakers who offer advice, exercises, and tips about public speaking.
 The overall process includes time for you to practice, refine your presentation, and prepare before the competition.
 You can watch the winning presentations for inspiration!